20 Insect Attracting Plants

 It's really easy to do!
-There are many different species of bees and their tastes in plants are diverse.
+There are many different species of insects, birds and small animals and their tastes in plants are diverse.

-So if you’re planning your planting with bees in mind, here’s 20 plants that they’ll enjoy to help get you started:
+So if you’re planning your planting with wildlife in mind, here’s 20 plants that they’ll enjoy to help get you started:

 As spring arrives, crocuses are a great source of early pollination for our bees.
-Plant your bulbs in autumn and enjoy a beautiful early spring display as well as giving the bees that first helping hand of the year.
+Plant your bulbs in autumn and enjoy a beautiful early spring display as well as giving insects that first helping hand of the year.

 Relatively quick growing, fragrant and fairly easy to maintain, honeysuckle is a great choice particularly if you have a fence, wall, shed or pergola for it to climb.

 These stately annuals seem to provide the perfect shaped flower for insects and both them and the foxgloves will come back year after year.

 Another hardy annual, insects love this pretty purple flower.
 It’s even been called the ultimate bumblebee plant and it flowers throughout midsummer and looks fantastic in a border in a sunny position.